tidyverse/tidyverse.org/content/blog/tidymodels-2022-survey/index.md

 tags: [survey,tidymodels]
 ---

-In 2020, we created a developer survey to get community impact on how we prioritize our projects.
+In 2020, we created a survey to get community input on how we prioritize our projects.
 [The results](https://connect.rstudioservices.com/tidymodels-priorities-survey/README.html) gave us a good sense of which items people were most interested in.
 The top three requests were:

-* Model stacking!
-This ended up resulting in the [award](https://twitter.com/simonpcouch/status/1347288263472553984) winning [stacks package](https://stacks.tidymodels.org/) by our intern Simon Couch.
+* **Model stacking!** This ended up resulting in the [award](https://twitter.com/simonpcouch/status/1347288263472553984)-winning [stacks package](https://stacks.tidymodels.org/) by our intern Simon Couch.
-* Model Operations (deploying and monitoring models) was important.
-We _might_ be working on this from [multiple fronts](https://twitter.com/juliasilge/status/1440784933576851456?s=20).
+* **Model ops (deploying and monitoring models).** We are currently working on this from [multiple fronts](https://twitter.com/juliasilge/status/1440784933576851456?s=20).
-* Adaptive resampling and better parallel processing.
-The [finetune package](https://finetune.tidymodels.org/) solved the first part and some work [on the tune package](https://github.com/tidymodels/tune/pull/305) resolved the second.
+* **Adaptive resampling and better parallel processing.** The [finetune package](https://finetune.tidymodels.org/) solved the first part and some work [on the tune package](https://github.com/tidymodels/tune/pull/305) resolved the second.

-Almost everything on the list has been finalized or is currently in-progress.

-Most of our time right now is spent on model operations, survival analysis, and case weights.
-That work will proceed through the end of the year (at least).
-It's time to get more feedback on new features for next year.
+Almost everything that respondents prioritized highly last year has either been completed or is currently in progress.
+Most of our time right now is spent on model ops, survival analysis, and case weights.
+That work will take us through the end of the year (at least).
+Since this survey seemed to work well last year, we've decided to use it again to prioritize features for next year.

-## The 2022 Survey
+## Looking toward 2022

-**Take a look at [the 2022 survey]()** to let us know what you think.
-There are some items "on the menu" but you can write-in other items that you are interested in.
+**Take a look at [our survey for next year's priorities](https://conjoint.qualtrics.com/jfe/form/SV_3gtKaK8G1Z1JC50?Q_CHL=social&Q_SocialSource=tidyverseblog)** and let us know what you think.
+There are some items we've put "on the menu" but you can write in other items that you are interested in.

-The current slate of priorities:
+The current slate of our possibile priorities include:

 * **Model fairness analysis and metrics**: Techniques to measure if there are biases in model predictions that treat groups or individuals unfairly.

 * **Supervised feature selection**: This includes basic supervised filtering methods as well as techniques such as recursive feature elimination.

-* **h2o integration**: We'd like for users to be able to have fully featured access to the excellent [h2o](https://www.h2o.ai/products/h2o/) platform via a tidymodels interface.
+* **H2O integration**: We'd like for users to be able to have fully featured access to the excellent [H2O](https://www.h2o.ai/products/h2o/) platform via a tidymodels interface.

-* **Post modeling probability calibration**: Methods to characterize (and correct) probability predictions to make sure that the probability estimates reflect the observed event rate(s).
+* **Post modeling probability calibration**: Methods to characterize (and correct) probability predictions to make sure that probability estimates reflect the observed event rate(s).

 * **Probability cut point optimization** (for two class models): Maybe a 50% probability threshold is not optimal for your application.
 We'd like to be able to optimize this in the same way as the tuning parameters associated with models and recipes.

-* **Spatial analysis models and methods**: We have started to work on [spatial resampling](https://spatialsample.tidymodels.org/) but want to have more comprehensive support for spatial modeling.
+* **Spatial analysis models and methods**: We have started to work on [spatial resampling](https://spatialsample.tidymodels.org/) but want to include more comprehensive support for spatial modeling.

-* **Better serialization tools**: A lot of models (e.g keras, xgboost, and others) store there models in memory.
-If you save the associated R object, you loose the model results.
-This project would have better tools for saving and reloading model objects.
+* **Better serialization tools**: Some frameworks (e.g keras, xgboost, and others) store their models in memory.
+If you save the associated R object, you lose the model results.
+This project would create better tools for saving and reloading model objects.

-* **future package for parallel processing**: We currently use the foreach package for parallelization.
-This project adds additional support for futures.

-Give it a look and tell us what you think!
+[Check out our survey](https://conjoint.qualtrics.com/jfe/form/SV_3gtKaK8G1Z1JC50?Q_CHL=social&Q_SocialSource=tidyverseblog) and tell us what your priorities are!